 How many AKT and RCA Preparation courses am I entitled to reimbursement for?

-Audiobooks and Podcasts are not usually eligible for reimbursement.
-However, during the Covid period, these packages might be approved provided they are supplied by a recognised examination preparation provider.
+Audiobooks and Podcasts are not usually eligible for reimbursement, however, taking into account individual preference, these packages may be approved provided they are supplied by a recognised examination preparation provider.
 These would count as being equivalent to the one AKT preparation that trainees are able to claim reimbursement for.

 How much private study leave can I take prior to an exam whilst in a GP/Community placement?

 HEE does not encourage the taking of private study leave for any reason during a GP/Community placement.
 This includes exam preparation, as the best preparation for AKT and RCA is consulting with patients and reflecting on casework.
 Additionally, whilst in a GP placement, self-directed study time should be used for private study.